-An immersive, professional development program that connects teachers of blind and low-vision students to the lived experiences of blind people, equipping participants with knowledge about the skills and attitudes that can help blind students thrive in school and beyond.
+An immersive, professional development program that connects teachers of blind and low-vision students to the lived experiences of blind people.
+The program will equip the participants with knowledge of the skills and attitudes that can help blind students thrive in school and beyond.

 Dates and Location

 The program will begin in the fall of 2023 and continue throughout the 2023-2024 school year.
 Participants will engage in several in-person activities, including a kick-off weekend in Baltimore, Maryland, the weekend of September 29-30, and our 2024 Washington Seminar, which will be tentatively held January 28-31, 2024.

 The program will culminate in a gathering at our 2024 National Convention, which will be held July 3-8, 2024.
 Sessions will address Braille literacy, orientation and mobility, access technology, accessible STEM instruction, diversity, and other topics that participants wish to explore.

 Importantly, we focus on the perspective of the blind community, drawing on the expertise of blind mentors and teachers experienced in integrating this perspective into their work with students and families.

 Beginning in the fall of 2023, program participants will participate in monthly virtual group activities, as well as periodic in-person gatherings.